 - The Achilles Automotive Community platform, which is used to engage with production and construction suppliers.
-To date, 237 production suppliers have completed self-assessment questionnaires which include questions regarding forced / bonded and child labour.
-No slavery or human trafficking issues have been reported to us through these questionnaires.
-Next year the Achilles questionnaire will be updated to more specifically address the Modern Slavery Act. - The new Supplier Technical Assistance diagnostic tool (implemented in March 2016), which assesses all potential new suppliers for Production and Special Vehicle Operations.
+To date, 283 production suppliers have completed self-assessment questionnaires which include questions regarding forced / bonded and child labour.
+The Achilles questionnaire has been updated to more specifically address the Modern Slavery Act.
+No slavery or human trafficking issues have been reported to us through these questionnaires. - The Supplier Technical Assistance diagnostic tool assesses all potential new suppliers for Production and Special Vehicle Operations.
 It includes six questions on human rights.
 Suppliers are asked to confirm that they do not employ any form of forced, prison or child labour.
-No slavery or human trafficking issues have yet been identified by this new process. - Manufacturing Site Self-Assessment (MSSA), which is a pre-qualification process for new suppliers of branded merchandise.
+No slavery or human trafficking issues have yet been identified by this process. - Manufacturing Site Self-Assessment (MSSA), which is a pre-qualification process for new suppliers of branded merchandise.
 The MSSA asks for information on labour standards, whistleblowing facilities and ethical / social audits completed.
-Responses have been received from approximately 70% of current merchandising suppliers.
+Responses have been received from 100% of current merchandising suppliers.
 No slavery or human trafficking issues have been reported to us through these self-assessments. - JLR China Supplier Self-Assessments, which new suppliers to JLR China are asked to complete, addressing legal and regulatory obligations, including labour laws.
 We also undertake searches of publicly available sources to see whether concerns are highlighted.
 No slavery or human trafficking issues have been identified through these assessments.